About Us

 Hayley Morgan-Sanders

 Hayley is indispensable to Purple House Press.
-She works on accounting, invoicing, and fulfills print-on-demand orders.
+She works on accounting, invoicing, and places print-on-demand orders.
 Hayley also OCR scans old books, formatting them for typesetting, and she has done some artwork for our books too.
+More recently Hayley started designing books for PHP, starting out with the Little Prudy series, then moving on to the Immortals of Science series.
+We can't wait to she what she does next!